Thermadiag/stenos/docs/cvector.md

 ## Internals

-By default, `cvector` stores its elements by chunks of 256 values.
-Whenever a chunk is filled (due for instance to calls to push_back()), it is compressed and the chunk itself is either kept internally (for further decompression) or deallocated.
+By default, `cvector` stores its elements by *decompressed chunks* of 256 values.
+Whenever a chunk is filled (due for instance to calls to push_back()), it is compressed in a *compressed block* and the chunk itself is either kept internally (for further decompression) or deallocated.
 This means that `cvector` **NEVER** ensure reference stability, as a stored object might only exist in its compressed form.

-When accessing a value using `cvector::operator[]`, `cvector::at`, `cvector::front`, `cvector::back` or iterators, the corresponding chunk is first located and a reference wrapper to the corresponding element is returned (types `cvector::ref_type` and `cvector::const_ref_type`).
+When accessing a value using `cvector::operator[]`, `cvector::at`, `cvector::front`, `cvector::back` or iterators, the corresponding block/chunk is first located and a reference wrapper to the corresponding element is returned (types `cvector::ref_type` and `cvector::const_ref_type`).
 If the accessed element is modified, the chunk is mark as dirty, meaning that it will require recompression at some point.
 A reference wrapper basically stores a pointer to `cvector` internal data and the coordinate of the corresponding element.
-When casting this wrapper to **value_type**, the corresponding chunk is decompressed (if needed) and the value at given location is returned.
+When casting this wrapper to **value_type**, the corresponding block is decompressed (if needed) and the value at given location is returned.
 A reference wrapper can be casted to **value_type** or **const value_type&**, in which case the reference should not be used after accessing another element.

 Reference wrappers are ref counted.
-While a reference wrapper on a compressed block exists, the corresponding decompressed chunk cannot be stolen by another chunk.
+While a reference wrapper on a compressed block exists, the corresponding decompressed chunk cannot be stolen by another block.
 This behavior is mandatory to avoid UB with some custom/STL algorithms, and to allow parallel access (in read-only mode) to the container.

 The (atomic) reference count makes `cvector::operator[]` calls relatively slow.
-If possible, you should use iterators which are way faster as they try to avoid updating the reference count as much as possible.
+If possible, you should use iterators which are way faster as they try to avoid updating the reference counts as much as possible.

 Basic usage: